vasilevkin/flutter_architecture_evolution/README.md

 #### provider
 Recommendation from Google.
+Flexible and configurable for different use cases.

 #### scoped_model
 Scoped model pattern implementation.
 Scoped model library was originally extracted from the Fuchsia codebase.
+Scoped model is like a simplified version of Provider, or Provider for Dummies.
+Straightforward and easy to use.